freegs-plasma/freegs/README.md

 This demonstrates the coil current constraint code, finding X-points, and marking core region These routines are then used inside the free boundary solver

+$ python example-mast.py

+Calculates a double-null (CDND) equilibrium for MAST from scratch

 Files
 -----